 The 3.5L EcoBoost is great engine with a few problematic complaints as of late.
-These engine that comes buried inside the F150 as well as the Taurus SHO has been seeing a little growing pains concerning the timing chain.
+These engine that comes buried inside the F150, Explorers, and the Taurus SHO has been seeing a little growing pains concerning the timing chain.
 I mean that statement very literally - the timing chains are stretching causing all sorts of problems.
-A stretching chain starts out to cause a few drivability issues, maybe a little bit of noise, then escalates into a full blown teardown due to bent valves.
+A stretching chain starts out to cause a few drivability issues, maybe a little bit of noise, then escalates into a full blown tear-down due to bent valves.
 I love these 3.5L EcoBoost engines, but this is definitely an issue.

 Eventually, I will divide this article up into a few pages explaining removal procedures for each model.
 There are going to be a few tools you will need to complete a task like changing your timing chain.
 A basic selection of tools will get the job done along with the addition of a few specialty tools.